pcross0405/BandU/README.md

 WAVEFUNCTIONS THAT CAN BE READ DIRECTLY

-> Currently only reading directly from ABINIT 7 wavefunctions is supported.
+> Currently only reading directly from ABINIT 7 and 10 wavefunctions is supported.
 > Reading eigenvalues from other DFT packages will come in future updates.

    - [ABINIT](https://abinit.github.io/abinit_web/)